paluh/purescript-redis-hotqueue/README.md

 ## Example

-This guide is a literate Purescript file which is compiled into testing module so it is a little verbose.
+This guide is a literate Purescript file which is compiled into testing module (using [`literate-purescript`](https://github.com/Thimoteus/literate-purescript) - check `bin/docs.sh`) so it is a little verbose.

 Let's start with boring stuff - imports.